RRethy/nvim-treesitter-endwise/README.md

 }
 ```

 This is a simple plugin that helps to end certain structures automatically.
-In Ruby, this means adding end after if, do, def, etc.
+In Ruby, this means adding end after if, do, def, etc. Lua is also supported.

-Other languages are currently WIP.

 # Additional Language Support